The Cloning of Joanna May: Differences between book and television

 One of the main differences between the book and television version was the number of clones of Joanna May.
-The book has four clones, while the television series had three, these being the career woman (programming computers instead of working in media), the model and the abused mother.
+The book has four clones, while the television series has three, the career woman (programming computers instead of working in media), the model, and the abused mother.
 The clones were played by three different actresses who only superficially resembled each other, the main common feature being red hair.
-Some of this was explained by a scientist as being due to using different host cells for the DNA.
+Some of these, as explained by a scientist, were due to using different host cells for the DNA.

 Carl's demise in the television version is also different.
 In the book he dies of radiation poisoning after swimming in a cooling pond at a reactor to demonstrate how safe it is, unaware that hostile parties have tampered with the radiation counters to make the water appear safe when it is deadly.
 In the television version he drowns, but seems to do so as the clones mysteriously appear in the water around him, dragging him down.